osmanatam/100-days-of-code/post-log.md

 ## Meeting with a Lawyer

 This week a lawyer friend gave us some advice on protecting ourselves as an LLC and creating a _terms and agreements_.
-She suggested taking from different sites that are similar to WishTender.
-Other resources warn this is copyright infringement.
-But my entrepreneur neighbor, Moishe, said not to worry- change it after you get a cease and assist.
+She suggested getting inspiration from different site's _terms and conditions_ that are similar to WishTender.

+Resources warn that if you copy the terms and conditions too closely, it's copyright infringement.
+But my entrepreneur neighbor, Moishe, said not to worry until after you get a cease and assist.

 <img src='log_imgs/lawyermeeting-9-22-20.png' width=500>